Spontaneous stochasticity in the presence of intermittency: Acknowledgments

 \section{Acknowledgments}

 We thank A. Barlet, A. Cheminet, B. Dubrulle \& A. Mailybaev for continuing discussions.
-ST thanks L. Chevillard for essential insights on multifractal random fields, and acknowledges support from the French-Brazilian network in Mathematics for visits at Impa in Southern summers 2022 \& 2023, where this work was initiated.
+ST acknowledges support from the French-Brazilian network in Mathematics for visits at Impa in Southern summers 2022 \& 2023, where this work was initiated, and thanks L. Chevillard for essential insights on multifractal random fields.